alvidika10/Udemy_python/README.md

-# Pick-a-Random-Word-and-Checking-the-Answer
+# Hangman
-this code to check a random list and see if there are letters in the random list
+this code to create a hangman, step by step.